Rigor and Reproducibility

 - MSL provides extensive consulting and on-on-one training on custom image analysis pipelines.

 - MSL is available to consult on writing methods sections for papers.
 MSL can provide detailed information on light-sources, filter sets, detectors, and other hardware components for proper description in methods sections.
+Current reporting standards for microscopy, even in high-profile journals, are atrocious.
+Let us help you do better; suggestions here.

 - At least one MSL staff member is always on hand for consultations of any kind, or to troubleshoot problems with any instrument.